FabricDevCamp/FabricCICD/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image22.png" style="width:90%" />

-There are several different ways you can get the Id for your Entra Id User account.
+There are several different ways you can get the Object Id for your Entra Id User account.
 The easiest way is to go to the Entra Id admin center.
 Next, click **Users** in the left nav.
 If you click on your user account, you should navigate to a page from which you can copy